SuperteamDAO/earn/README.md

   - You have to set up resend to run the app:
     - [Resend](https://resend.com): To obtain your `RESEND_API_KEY`, visit the Resend dashboard.
 This credential is essential for setting up Email Auth.

+  NOTE: If you are facing any issues with setup, feel free to contact [Abhishek](https://twitter.com/abhwshek)

 5. Run the development server
     ```bash